AndresCastillo28/ket-backend/README.md

 ## Installation

+1. First, clone this repository to your local machine using: https://github.com/AndresCastillo28/ket-backend/
-1. npm i command to install dependencies
+2. npm i command to install dependencies

 ## Configuration

-- Start the project to create the role values
 - Create a .env file with the values: MONGO_URI and SECRET_JWT_SEED and set the database uri and your jwt secret

 ## Usage